 or the Faculty of Human Sciences

-working in a field related to the C-SEB’s thematic focus.
-Currently, 23 PIs and their research staff constitute the center.
+working in a field related to C-SEB’s thematic focus.

-The central office, which is supervised by the managing director, provides the administrative framework for the C-SEB.
+The central office provides the administrative framework for C-SEB and is supervised by the managing director.
 It is responsible for maintaining a productive research environment, organizing events and public relations activities, as well as infrastructure development.